ppy/osu-wiki/news/2019-09-30-beatmap-spotlights-summer-2019.md

 [deetz](https://osu.ppy.sh/users/3513559) returns once again with their masterfully delivered rendition of "Triplaneta" by ELECTROCUTICA feat.
 F9, a 6-minute moment of pure bliss as the mapper demonstrates their prowess on a whole new level.

-A airy skip and a chill-paced dance, this map is a fantastic example of blending map design into the motif in music, with tasteful rhythm and patterning that give accentuation to momentum changes and a more freeform take on movement, culminating into a cohesive and euphoric experience you would not want to miss out.
+An airy skip and a chill-paced dance, this map is a fantastic example of blending map design into the motif in music, with tasteful rhythm and patterning that give accentuation to momentum changes and a more freeform take on movement, culminating into a cohesive and euphoric experience you would not want to miss out.

 _written by [faygo](https://osu.ppy.sh/users/5199686)_

 [![](/wiki/shared/news/2019-09-30-beatmap-spotlights-summer-2019/osu/tethe.jpg)](https://osu.ppy.sh/beatmapsets/956802)

-If this song isn't ernough to get you hyped then this mapset sure is!
+If this song isn't enough to get you hyped then this mapset sure is!

-[ScubDomino](https://osu.ppy.sh/users/8972308) with his collaborators [ImpurePug](https://osu.ppy.sh/users/3124248), [Lv9]https://osu.ppy.sh/users/7232130, [Kalibe](https://osu.ppy.sh/users/3376777), [lewski](https://osu.ppy.sh/users/4980738) and [KKipalt](https://osu.ppy.sh/users/6889573) set out to deliver a wide range of expressive maps to Shikata Akiko's thunderous piece "TETHE'ALLA ~Tai no Kodomotachi~".
+[ScubDomino](https://osu.ppy.sh/users/8972308) with his collaborators [ImpurePug](https://osu.ppy.sh/users/3124248), [Lv9](https://osu.ppy.sh/users/7232130), [Kalibe](https://osu.ppy.sh/users/3376777), [lewski](https://osu.ppy.sh/users/4980738) and [KKipalt](https://osu.ppy.sh/users/6889573) set out to deliver a wide range of expressive maps to Shikata Akiko's thunderous piece "TETHE'ALLA ~Tai no Kodomotachi~".

-At the forfrotn stands ScubDomino with a map which feels like a natural extension of the song rather than just another stage in a rhythm game.
-The fast speeds and generous circle size allow for each emotional beat of the song to be maximized creating somethign truly spectacular.
-In a similar vein Impurepug delivers a map not far behind in impact.
+At the forfront stands ScubDomino with a map which feels like a natural extension of the song rather than just another stage in a rhythm game.
+The high speed combined with the generous circle size allow for each emotional beat of the song to be maximized creating something truly spectacular.
+In a similar vein, ImpurePug delivers a map not far behind in impact.

-lv9 and kalibe attempt a different more controled style to much sucess as well.
-If you feel the Top diffs are too fast for you, then you can opt for these more technical and stylized maps.
-Lewski and KKipalt keep it simple in their lower diffs respectively despite this songbegging them to go faster, but out newer players need something to play too and for those these are just as fun as all the others.
+Lv9 and Kalibe attempt a different more controled style to much success as well.
+If you feel the Top diffs are too fast for you, then you can opt for these more technical and stylized maps instead.
+Lewski and KKipalt keep it simple in their lower diffs respectively despite this song begging them to go faster, but our newer players need something to play too and for those these are just as fun as all the others.

-The sound design is impecable as well.
-The sonic atmosphere built through the samples used gives each map an added level of depth and expressiveness elevating the whole set even further.
+The sound design is impeccable as well.
+The sonic atmosphere built through the samples used gives each map an added level of depth and expressiveness, elevating the whole set even further.
 You would be fooled to miss out on this set!

 _written by [Smokeman](https://osu.ppy.sh/users/2140676)_

 [![](/wiki/shared/news/2019-09-30-beatmap-spotlights-summer-2019/osu/resistance.jpg)](https://osu.ppy.sh/beatmapsets/1004248)

-Some maps are enjoyable because of their simplicity; this map, however, takes the opposite approach to engaging the player.
+Some maps are enjoyable because of their simplicity; this map, however, takes the opposite approach to engage the player.
 It's unrelentingly innovative through seven minutes of fast-paced gameplay wherein [Kalibe](https://osu.ppy.sh/users/3376777) doesn't hesitate to challenge the player with a nonstop barrage of unconventional jumps and tricky slider patterns that perfectly convey the intensity of the song.

 While this style isn't entirely new to the ranked section — Kalibe first introduced this unique fusion of Russian and Chinese mapping styles earlier this year with his map of Sennen to Rasen, o Chiru Mono — RESISTANCE elevates the style to groundbreaking heights.